Teen Resume Keywords (2026): A Guide for Ages 14-19

 The Golden Translation:

-- You don't just "babysit" β You provide Childcare and insure Safety.
+- You don't just "babysit" → You provide Childcare and ensure Safety.

 Keywords for 14-15 Year Olds

-Pro Tip: If you have a Work Permit, mention it!
-"Valid Work Permit Available" is a great phrase to put at the top of your resume.
+Pro Tip: If you have a Work Permit, mention it.
+"Valid Work Permit Available" at the top of your resume removes a barrier for the manager.
+They know you are ready to start immediately.

 Keywords for 16-19 Year Olds